 The Sony SP700N have very high latency similar to the WF-1000X.
 Their latency is a bit better if you're only using the left earbud but when both are paired they're a poor choice for anything but listening to music.

 The Sony WF-SP700N are average mixed usage truly wireless in-ears with a unique earbud design.
 Like most truly wireless in-ears, they're compact enough to easily carry around on your person.
 They also have a stable in-ear fit for the gym and a decent sound quality that packs a good amount of bass.
 Unfortunately, their sound can be a bit uneven with most tracks, they have a relatively short battery life and a poor latency performance that makes them worse for watching videos than most of the other truly wireless options compared below.
 Their noise cancellation feature also doe not do much, and won't isolate you better in noisy conditions than most passive in-ears.
+See our recommendations for the best noise cancelling earbuds.

 The Jabra Elite 65t are better truly wireless headphones than the Sony WF-SP700N.
 The Elite 65t have a more isolating in-ear fit, even without noise cancellation, they block more noise than the SP700N.
 They also have a better sound quality, a longer range, and a more stable wireless connection that supports Bluetooth 5.0.
 You can also customize the 65t better than the SP700N, they last a lot longer on a single charge, and have a longer total battery life when you include the case.
 The SP700N on the other hand, have slightly more comfortable in-ear fit and come with a better case that does not open as easily as that of the Elite 65t.